Levi Lincoln Sr.: Early years

 In 1781, Lincoln was one of the lawyers (another was Northampton lawyer and future governor Caleb Strong) who worked on a series of legal cases surrounding Quock Walker, a former slave seeking to claim his freedom.
 One of the cases, Commonwealth of Massachusetts v.
 Nathaniel Jennison, firmly established that slavery was incompatible with the new state constitution.
-Although the decision by Justice William Cushing was based on the state constitution's language "all men are born free and equal", Lincoln in his arguments had instead appealed to natural law and God's law.
-He was also elected to the Continental Congress in 1781, but declined to serve.
+Although the decision by Justice William Cushing was based on the state constitution's language "all men are born free and equal", Lincoln in his arguments had instead appealed to natural law: "Is it not a law of nature that all men are equal and free?"
+Debate raged on and seventy-five years after the court's decision T.R.R.
+Cobb's treatise attempted to refute the proposition that slavery was contrary to natural law.

+Lincoln was also elected to the Continental Congress in 1781, but declined to serve.
 Lincoln was elected to the Massachusetts House of Representatives in 1796, and to both the House and State Senate in 1797; he chose to sit in the Senate.